 Overview

-Assessment templates, the author selects these templates to set data with the help of interface builder.
-Template loads following elements from LCMS, display dynamically in the ICP and maintains record on LMS.
+With the assessment templates, the author selects a template, then sets the data with the help of the interface builder.
+The template loads the following elements from LCMS, displays them dynamically in the ICP and maintains the record on the LMS.

 1 - Global Variables